EventoWeb

 • Collaborative methods

-• Group discussions, work, and presentations
+• Group discussions, group work, and presentations

 • Analysis of practical examples